TL;DR (Too Long; Didn’t Read)

 - Work on a Windows machine

 I have experience contributing to real-time infrastructural back-end services written in Java/Kotlin using the Spring Framework.
 Familiar and comfortable in a Linux environment.
 Develops stable, tested, and continuously improved software systems.
 Able to troubleshoot and analyze problems, then research and implement the most cost-effective and responsive solution.
-Available to work in Seattle, WA or Portland, OR.
+Available to work in Seattle, WA.